sya-ri/node-and-vite-react/README.md

-# Serverless and Vite React Monorepo
+# Node and Vite React Monorepo

 A monorepo setup using [Turbo](https://turbo.build).